PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/gamecube.md

 ## Controls

 {% hint style="info" %}
-The following controllers can be autoconfigured from RetroBat to Dolphin:
+The following controllers can be autoconfigured from ProjectArcade to Dolphin:

 * XInput controllers
 * Dualshock 4 and Dualsense controllers